Attack Graph Convolutional Networks by Adding Fake Nodes: Experimental Results

-\textbf{Degree of Nodes. } As shown in Table \ref{tab:degree}, nodes with smaller degrees are easier to attack, i.e. produce a different classification from the original one.
+Previous work \cite{netattack} found that nodes with smaller degrees are more vulnerable in data poisoning.
+Our experiments confirm that attacking a group of nodes and single node also follow that rule.
+Table \ref{tab:degree} presents typical nodes accuracy by degree.
 When adding extra links between fake nodes and real nodes, higher degree nodes are more resistant to the impact of fake nodes.

-\textbf{Features vs. Edges. } We want to know which is more important in influencing the output of the GCN: modifying features or modifying edges.
-In this experiment, we randomly initialize some edges and features for the fake nodes, then update either features or edges, while keeping the other one fixed.
-Figure \ref{fig:featVSedge} shows that modifying features have a minor effect on the classification accuracy, and the attack becomes less effective under too many feature modifications.
-Edges play a more significant role for attacking.
-This insight inspires us to use a GAN to generate fake nodes and features.

-\textbf {Row-wise vs. Symmetrical Normalization. } We found that the implementations of GCNs may differ by frameworks in how they normalize the adjacency matrix.
-The Pytorch code normalizes the adjacency matrix by row $ \hat{A} = D^{-1} (A+I) $, while the TensorFlow code normalizes it symmetrically $\hat{A} = D^{- 1/2} (A + I) D^{-1/2}$.
-They are both correct as claimed by the authors, and this is an ambiguous point in the definition of GCNs in general.

-In this experiment, a fixed amount of fake data are added per iteration, i.e. more iterations means more fake data.
-Figure \ref{fig:diff_norm} shows that the performance of these two approaches are similar when training a "clean" GCN with small amount of attack; However, under stronger attacks with larger number of fake nodes, the symmetric scaling version is more robust.

-\textbf{Evasion vs Poisoning. } In industry, GCN is normally used with longitudinal data.
-Training a new network is time consuming, and changes between updates are not significant, thus people just retrain the network after certain amount of time.
-We thus consider the scenario where the GCN is re-trained under the dataset with fake nodes.
-This is also known as the data poisoning attack, while the previous discussed scenario that attacking a target model without retraining is called the evasion attack.
-Figure \ref{fig:diff_seed} shows the difference in classification accuracy under evasion or poisoning attack.
-The GCN is retained with learning rate 0.01, 50 epochs after the data has been modified.
-We run GCN with different random seeds and plot the error bars.
-The results show that both evasion and poisoning can effectively reduce the accuracy of GCN, and the symmetric normalization is more robust under poisoning attacks.
+And this works for both attacking and poisoning.